-PF account holders can withdraw up to 50% of the total employee contribution from the employee provident fund.
+A PF account holder can withdraw up to 50% of their total contribution to their Employee Provident Fund (only the employee’s contribution).
 You can use this amount to pay for the education of your children after class 10 as well as for your own higher education.

 You can withdraw this money at any time during your service period.
 For this, you do not need to complete a number of years of service in your present organisation.
 The maximum amount that you can withdraw is your six months’ salary.
-This amount can be used for your and your immediate family member’s treatment.
+This amount can be used for medical treatment of self or family.

-You can withdraw an amount equivalent to 36 times your monthly salary from your EPF to repay your existing home loan.
-However, you will have to complete ten years of service.
-Note, you can only avail this advantage once in your lifetime.
+You can withdraw an amount equivalent to 12 times your monthly salary from your EPF to repay your existing home loan.
+However, you will have to complete 5 years of continuous service in order to be eligible.

 The amount can be used to repay your present home loan or purchase a property or house.
-In order to avail the loan, the house must be in your or your spouse’s name or jointly held.
+In order to avail the loan, the house must be in your name, your spouse’s name, or owned jointly.
 This benefit cannot be availed if this is not the case.